iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.4-0.9.5.md

 ### [OPTIONAL] Add custom Amavisd log template to always log SpamAssassin testing result

+!!! attention

-> Note: This is totally optional.
+    Note: This step is totally optional.

 It's helpful if you can see SpamAssassin testing result in log file at Amavisd log_level 0.